-- Candidates may nominate themselves of be nominated by other members.
+- Candidates may nominate themselves, or be nominated by other members.
 Candidates can refuse nomination by another.
 Nominations should be made two (2) weeks prior to the election.

 - Candidates have the right and are encouraged to address the class as a whole before elections.

-- All officer positions (Executive Board) will be elected by the club members as long as long as they meet the eligibility requirements.
+- All officer positions (Executive Board) will be elected by the club members, as long as, they meet the eligibility requirements.